 Streamlining and automating the submission process for underwriting can increase the accuracy and completeness of all submissions at the point of entry in several ways.

 - Increased accuracy means reduced risk.
 Manual data entry and document handling processes are prone to mistakes, such as typos, omissions, and incorrect data entry.
 Automating these processes can help to eliminate these errors, as data is entered directly into the system and documents are scanned and processed digitally.
-This also ensure that the underwriting department can base their

 - Ensures that all necessary information is collected and provided at the point of entry.
 For example, an automated system might require that certain fields are completed before a submission can be completed, or it might prompt the user to provide additional information if something is missing.
 This can help to ensure that all necessary information is collected and provided upfront, rather than having to go back and request additional information later.

 - Increased speed and accuracy.
 Automated processes are faster, while also enabling underwriting departments to make quicker and more accurate decisions that meet customer expectations.

 - Compliance.
 Streamlined processes can help ensure compliance with regulatory requirements by providing real-time updates on regulatory changes and enforcing policies.